 In the literature cited, list all of the references that you have cited, and only the references you have cited.
-Journals vary widely on the exact format for references, so we will adhere to a relatively common format that is also used by the journal Ecology.
+Journals vary widely on the exact format for references, so we will adhere to the CSE format (8th Edition), with the exception that journal titles should be written out, rather than italicized.
+Journal article titles and book titles should use "sentence case" capitalization, such that only the first word of the title is capitalized.
+Journal titles should capitalize all words (except "and, the, of," etc.).
 Citations should be listed alphabetically by the last name of each first author.
-Note that in the journal Ecology, journal titles are never abbreviated, nor are journal titles or book titles italicized (as is common in many other journals).